avihudamari/Administrative_App/README.md

 Desktop app manipulate excel files.

 In this application I build a UI which gets:
-1) Specific type of excel files (files that represents a scan test)
+1) Specific type of excel files (files that represents a scanned tests)
 2) Information filled by the user (year, semester, occurrence and kind)

 The system generated a new excel files based on the input files and information received.